Emerging HSEC finds support

 James House, M.D., M.S., and Janelle House

-Designed as a unifying space, the state-of-the-art HSEC will promote teamwork among the U’s health sciences students and faculty.
-It incorporates active-learning classrooms, simulation suites, a health sciences library, a variety of study spaces, and more.
+The University of Minnesota’s new Health Sciences Education Center (HSEC) – a state-of-the-art facility that opened on the Twin Cities campus this summer – brings together the U’s health sciences students and faculty in active-learning classrooms, simulation suites, a health sciences library, a variety of study spaces, and more.

-On a recent hard-hat tour, James House, M.D., M.S., Medical School Class of 1963, couldn’t help but be intrigued by the facility’s surgical simulation suites.
+James House, M.D., M.S., Medical School Class of 1963, took a hard-hat tour of the building during its construction, and he couldn’t help but be intrigued by the facility’s surgical simulation suites.
 House is a professor emeritus of orthopaedic surgery whose career focused on restoring hand function in people faced with irreversible brain and spinal cord injuries.
 After a bad back forced him to retire from surgical practice earlier than he would have liked, he continued to teach for another 23 years at the University and what was then called the VA Medical Center.